Add and deploy mobile applications

 - OS X

-The mobile applications you add are displayed on the Admin Portal Apps page.
+The mobile applications you add are displayed on the Identity Administration portal Apps page.
 You deploy native device mobile applications to sets of users based on their roles.
 In addition, the mobile applications that users have installed on their devices are listed in the “Installed Applications” list when you open the device details page.

 For Android devices, you can deploy any free application from Google play or an Android application for which you have the binary (.APK) file.

 For iOS devices, you can deploy any free application from the Apple App Store or an iOS application for which you have the binary—the .IPA—file.

 If you have the binary file, you can use the Custom option in the Identity Administration portal to add the mobile application.

 Automatic versus optional installation